 What is phentermine?

 Phentermine is a medication used as an appetite suppressant to treat obesity.
-Women are sometimes prescribed medications such as phentermine to assist them in losing weight.
+Women are sometimes prescribed medications such as phentermine to help them to lose weight.
 Phentermine is sold under trade names such as Adipex®, Fastin®, Ionamin®, and Zantryl®.
-It is also an ingredient in Qsymia® (Qnexa).
+It is also an ingredient in Qsymia®.

 Is phentermine the same as Fen-Phen?

-No. Fen-Phen was a medication made of phentermine and fenfluramine prescribed to help people lose weight.
+No. Fen-Phen was a medication made of fenfluramine and phentermine prescribed to help people lose weight.
 Fenfluramine was taken off of the market in September 1997 because of the concern that it caused heart problems.
-Phentermine, however, continues to remain on the market.
+Phentermine is still available.

 Is it safe to lose weight while I’m pregnant?